Laufire/kiss/Notes.md

 	* Use *options.data* for **static lists**, where as *options.source* for **dynamic lists**.

 	* Passing 'undefined' values to the item constructors will cause the properties to be missed pass '{}' instead.

+	* pod.items[_id] gives the O_O.box of the item; which could be used to change the props of the box (note: this doesn't change any underlying data).

 	### O\_O.value
 	* The 'change' is triggered only when the new value doesn't '**===**' the old value.